History of Scotland: Collapse of the clan system

+The change of clan leaders from patriarchs of their people to commercial landowners gave rise to the first phase of the Highland clearances, with many tenant farmers being evicted and resettled in crofting communities.

 In 1846 the Highland potato famine struck the crofting communities of the North and West Highlands.
 By 1850 the charitable relief effort was wound up, despite the continuing crop failure, and landlords, charities and the government resorted to encouraging emigration.
 The overall result was that almost 11,000 people were provided with "assisted passages" by their landlords between 1846 and 1856, with the greatest number travelling in 1851.
 A further 5,000 emigrated to Australia, through the Highland and Island Emigration Society.
 To this should be added an unknown, but significant number, who paid their own fares to emigrate, and a further unknown number assisted by the Colonial Land and Emigration Commission.
 This was out of a famine-affected population of about 200,000 people.
 Many of those who remained became even more involved in temporary migration for work in the Lowlands, both out of necessity during the famine and having become accustomed to working away by the time the famine ceased.
 Much longer periods were spent out of the Highlands – often for much of the year or more.
 One illustration of this migrant working was the estimated 30,000 men and women from the far west of the Gaelic speaking area who travelled to the east coast fishing ports for the herring fishing season – providing labour in an industry that grew by 60% between 1854 and 1884.

 The clearances were followed by a period of even greater emigration from the Highlands, which continued (with a brief lull for the First World War) up to the start of the Great Depression.